Approaching two attackers who are similar but different. The theme is "dribble".

 Hiroshi Endo I think it would be great if dribbling could become one of the team's tactics.
 If my teammates understand it, I think passes will come at a good timing and the opponents will also see it as a threat.
 As Tawara also mentioned, dribbling is not the goal, but a means.
 I want to contribute to the team's title acquisition by utilizing this weapon.

-The first part is here
+First part is here

 Text by Daisuke Suga (El Golasso)